 Fund duration

-While it can vary considerably from fund to fund, the typical fund duration is normally eight years.
-It is also common for PE funds to have the option to extend the initial duration by one to two years ( this could be to maximize returns or to hold a position during less favorable economic cycles, for example; investors who disagree with the extension can usually redeem their shares).
-Typically, the investment period is around two-thirds of the funds initial duration (roughly five years).
+While it can vary considerably from fund to fund, the typical fund duration usually is eight years.
+It is also common for PE funds to have the option to extend the initial duration by one to two years ( this could be to maximize returns or to hold a position during less favorable economic cycles; for example, investors who disagree with the extension can usually redeem their shares).
+Typically, the investment period is around two-thirds of the fund‘s initial duration (roughly five years).

 Investment objectives

-• Growth transactions in small and medium-sized businesses with the aim to expand it or internationalization.
+- Growth transactions in small and medium-sized businesses with the aim to expand or internationalize.

 For example, a PE fund with a buyout and growth objective usually invests in established companies with proven market products and positive EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization).
 This typically involves larger investments compared to venture capital funds that invest in smaller tickets in several startups and early-stage companies, where growth is less certain (but potential can be high).